bahaisongproject/bahai-songs/README.md

 - `{words: Author A, Author B & Author C}`
 - `{song_slug: new-title}` (for creating a link to the song in the footer)

-`make push` is used to write the songsheet to the database.
+Use `make push` to write the songsheet to the database.

 Make sure you are using Python 3.6+ and install dependencies with `pip install -r requirements.txt`.